Louis-Aime/Milesian-calendar/Dial-clock/README.md

 1. Extract all files except \*.md from the following directories into a same directory of your computer:
     * Basic_Common
     * Dial-clock (this directory)
+    * Converter
     * Milesian-Locale
     * Misc_Date_Properties
     * (You may extract all material from all files, this will not disturb)
-1. Launch "LightMilesianClock" in our browser.
+1. Launch "LightMilesianClock" in your browser.
 You may choose the .svg or the .html version.
 You obtain today's Milesian date.
 A small dial displays hour and minute.
 It is updated every 20 seconds.
-1. Launch "MilesianClock" in our browser.
+1. Launch "MilesianClock" in your browser.
 It shows today's Milesian date on the dial.
 You may then change dates, times and time zone, convert from/to several calendars that were ounce used in France, and convert to any Unicode handled language and calendar.